Babylon (novel series): Novel

-Mado Nozaki published the first novel in the series, with illustrations by Zain, under Kodansha's Kodansha Taiga label in 2015.
+Mado Nozaki published the first novel in the series, with illustrations by Zain, under Kodansha's Kodansha Taiga label on October 20, 2015.
 Three volumes have been published as of 22 November 2017.

 Manga

 A manga adaptation with art by Nobuhide Takishita began serialization on Kodansha's Comic Days website on February 25, 2019 and ended on October 7, 2019.
 It was compiled into two volumes, both released on October 9, 2019.

 Anime

 An anime television series adaptation was announced to be in production in March 2018.
 The series is animated by Revoroot and produced by Twin Engine.
 Kiyotaka Suzuki directs the series, while Keisuke Goto provides the series' character designs, and Yutaka Yamada composes the series' music.
 The series aired from October 6, 2019 to January 27, 2020 on Tokyo MX, BS11 and AT-X, with Amazon Video streaming the first three episodes worldwide.

 The third story arc was delayed and resumed on December 30, 2019.
 The first story arc opening theme song is "Live and let die" by Q-MHz featuring uloco.
 The second story arc opening theme song is "Inochi food soul" by Q-MHz featuring Mikako Komatsu.
 The third story arc opening theme song is "The next new world that no one knows (blood stained ver.)" by Q-MHz featuring Namirin.

 On February 11, 2021, it was announced Sentai Filmworks has licensed the anime for a North American home video release and it was released on Blu-ray and digital on May 11, 2021.